-Imagine a world where all the cars are electric, and when at home, all are connected to the grid.
+Imagine a world where all the cars are electric, and when at home, are all connected to the grid.
+Storage problem solved.

 The USA has over 275 million cars, and even Australia has 16 million.
 If all these vehicles became electric, and the batteries could be connected to the grid, this would represent 20 terra Watt hours (20,000 GWh or 20,000,000,000 kWh) for the USA, or 1 terra watt hour of storage for Australia.
 For other countries, adjust for the number of cars.

-To put that is perspective, a search for “worlds largest battery” found the just over 1,000 MWh (1 GWh) battery in Texas.
-A fully electric car fleet in the USA would provide almost 20,000 times as much storage as this current worlds largest battery, even at an average EV battery capacity below today’s average.
-If the US had access to just 10% of that storage, it would be equivalent to 2,000 of the worlds largest batteries, distributed around the USA.
+To put that is perspective, a search for “world’s largest battery” found the just over 1,000 MWh (1 GWh) battery in Texas.
+A fully electric car fleet in the USA would provide almost 20,000 times as much storage as this current world’s largest battery, even at an average EV battery capacity below today’s average.
+If the US had access to just 10% of that electrical storage, it would be equivalent to 2,000 of the world’s largest batteries, distributed around the USA.

-From another perspective, the largest battery is equivalent to around 10 thousand F150 Lighting pick up trucks (the electric version of the top selling vehicle in the US).
-Ford has over 200,000 orders for the 150 Lighting, and F150 sales in the US in 2021, equated to 726,004 units, at which rate, if all become electric would mean F150 buyers acquiring equivalent of 72 of the worlds largest batteries every year, even if all chose the smallest size F150 Lightning battery.
-Add Chevrolet Silverado (519,774 units sold in 2021) in its EV form, with double the minimum battery size of the F150, and with just these two vehicle models there will be the equivalent of 150 of these worlds largest batteries distributed around the USA every year.
+From another perspective, the largest battery is equivalent to around 10 thousand F150 Lighting pickup trucks (the electric version of the top selling vehicle in the US).
+Ford has over 200,000 orders for the F150 Lighting, and F150 sales in the US in 2021, equated to 726,004 units, at which rate, if all become electric would mean F150 buyers acquiring equivalent of 72 of the world’s largest batteries every year, even if all chose the smallest size F150 Lightning battery.
+Add Chevrolet Silverado (519,774 units sold in 2021) in its EV form, with double the minimum battery size of the F150, and with just these two vehicle models there will be the equivalent of 150 of these world’s largest batteries distributed around the USA every year.

 The largest battery announced for Australia to be built over the next few years is currently the 0.7 GWh battery for Eraring, over 1,000 times less than the storage to be expected if Australia’s cars all were to become electric.
 It would take 1,000 years of installing an Eraring size battery each year, to reach the storage equivalent of the electric car fleet.
 Even with EVs sales in Australia yet to take off, in 2021 with over 17,000 EVs sold, that would be would be well over 1GWh of battery, and more than that largest battery.

-Note that these calculation are on current car battery sizes, and car battery capacity continues to rise as the price per kWh drops, so by the time almost all cars are electric the storage will almost certainly be even greater.
+Note that these calculations are based on current EV battery sizes, and EV battery capacity continues to rise as the price per kWh drops, so by the time almost all cars are electric the storage will almost certainly be even greater.